centic9/commons-audio/README.md

 ## Usage

-This is the core of some of my audio applications, it allows to buffer audio-data in the application and have one thread fetch the audio data from somewhere, e.g. from file or from a HTTP download or a live stream of some radio-station.
+The SeekableRingBuffer and it's implementations are at the core of some of my audio applications, they allow to have a full-featured ring-buffer for audio-data in the application and for example have one thread fetch the audio data from somewhere, e.g. from file or from a HTTP download or a live stream of some radio-station.
 Another thread can read from the stream and handle sending the audio to the local player.

+This way fetching the audio-data and playing it are nicely decoupled with flexible buffering which not only allows playing the live audio (with only a small lag), but also allows to skip forward and backwards in the buffered audio.

 Reading will wait if the buffer is full, i.e. if reading is faster than writing (which it usually should be).

+For live-streams, naturally reading will be as fast as playing, but previously read data will still be available for skipping backwards.

-Writing will wait for new data if the buffer is empty, i.e. if writing is faster, which indicats some problem with the stream or a slow internet connection.
+Writing will wait for new data if the buffer is empty, i.e. if writing is faster, which may indicate some problem with the stream or a slow internet connection.

-Via this buffering and the support for playing audio at different speed you can build some very powerful applications, e.g. playing a radio-station, but allowing the user to skip forward/backward, e.g. to skip across ads or if the content is not interesting, e.g. news broadcasts which repeat the same story very often.
+Via this buffering and the support for playing audio at different speed you can build some very powerful applications, e.g. playing a radio-station, but allowing the user to skip forward/backward, e.g. to skip across ads or if the content is not interesting.

 You can play the audio a bit slower if the play-position is near the "head" of the buffer or playing a bit faster if the play position is at the "tail", thus ensuring that over time there is always some buffer available for skipping back and forward a few minutes.

-## Use it
+## Using it

-### Gradle
+### Add it to your project as Gradle dependency

     compile 'org.dstadler:commons-audio:1.+'